-How copy length affects email acquisition from a Facebook ad Experiment ID: #6079
+How ad copy can affect visitor motivation in a Facebook ad Experiment ID: #6079

 Founded in 1844, Hillsdale College is an independent liberal arts college with a student body of about 1,400.
 Hillsdale’s educational mission rests upon two principles: academic excellence and institutional independence.
 The College does not accept federal or state taxpayer subsidies for any of its operations.